 EKLA is able to offer the programme through a local cluster at a price to schools of £849 per person.

 FUNDING FOR SCHOOLS IN CATEGORY 5 & 6All applications from schools in Category 5 & 6 received before the 13th September will be registered with DfE for full funding.

 Therefore if you have applications for our cohort 13 please pass these to us as soon as possible (and before 13th September) so that you will be able to access the current funding.

 A limited number of KAH bursaries of £100 per per person are available to Schools in Swale and Canterbury (this includes Herne Bay and Whitstable).

-Applications for the NPQSL Cohort 12 programme commencing in July 2018 with EKLA are now open.
+Applications for the NPQSL Cohort 13 programme commencing in November 2018 with EKLA will open in September.